 It is an easy hike through a forest to get to the lake (about 10-20min).

 3. Mosteiros, São Miguel

 Mosteiros is a small town in the Azores.
-The town of Mosteiros itself is tiny with a population of just over 1,000 people.
+The town of Mosteiros itself only has a population of just over 1,000 people.

 What is there to see in the town of Mosteiros?
-For starters, Mosteiros Beach was my favorite beach we visited on Sao Miguel island.
-And because it is unknown, we had the entire beach and surrounding area to ourselves.
+For starters, Mosteiros Beach was my favorite beach on Sao Miguel island.
+Likely because it is unknown, we had the entire beach and surrounding area to ourselves.

 4. Visit the best beach in the Azores, Mosteiros Beach

 The beaches in the Azores are beautiful.
 But what I didn’t realize before going was that some of the Azores beaches were actually black sand beaches!

 Not grey sand, but BLACK.
 The Mosteiros beaches and cliffs were one of the highlights of our vacation in the Azores.
 The entire area is gorgeous.

 Mosteiros is a 45-minute drive from Ponta Delgada; it is located on the far west side of Sao Miguel on the edge of the Atlantic Ocean.

 5. Go Whale Watching!